Skip to main content

 Early transplant complications

-If a donor's stem cells grow, but the recipient's stem cells also grow after transplant, an individual is said to have mixed chimerism.
-This will be evident in the engraftment study.
+If a donor's stem cells grow, but the recipient's stem cells also grow after transplant, the recipient has mixed chimerism, which will show up in the engraftment study.
 Mixed chimerism is more likely to happen with lower-intensity conditioning regimens.
-In general, mixed chimerism is okay for many individuals with many types of PI, as long as there are enough donor cells to keep the individual healthy.
+In general, mixed chimerism is okay for many individuals with many types of PI, as long as there are enough donor cells to keep the recipient healthy.
 The level and type of donor cells needed depend on the PI for which that individual was treated.

 Chemotherapy used in conditioning can damage organs such as the liver and lungs.
 Certain transplant medications can damage the kidneys.
 Organ function is another thing that will be closely monitored after transplant.